 Find Out About the Secret Success of Dry Anaerobic Digestion in this Book

-At dry anaerobic digestion facilities you will see front end loading shovels, elevators, and similar wheeled plant in use to move the waste around.
-Pumps and tanks are used, but are less complex, and smaller sized than for the equivalent “wet” process.
+At dry anaerobic digestion facilities, you will see front end loading shovels, elevators, and similar wheeled plants in use to move the waste around.
+Pumps and tanks are used but are less complex, and smaller sized than for the equivalent “wet” process.

 The recycled digestate is naturally loaded with “seed” organisms which will do the fermenting of this fresh feed material.
 It is added with the water/digestate mixture as soon as each tunnel section has been loaded with organic material and the doors at each end, have been closed and sealed.
 The digestate/ water mixture drives the process reaction and the result is biogas and digestate, as in the wet AD processes.

-However, these dry systems generally consume less water, and produce much less digestate.
+However, these dry systems generally consume less water and produce much less digestate.
 That can be an advantage.
 It can reduce digestate disposal costs and be a good thing.
-As may of these systems would have difficulties in selling, or even giving away their liquid digestate, this lower volume can save operators money, and lead to a more viably profitable plant.
+As many of these systems would have difficulties in selling, or even giving away their liquid digestate, this lower volume can save operators money, and lead to a more viably profitable plant.

 There is another “dry AD”, selling point, as well, and that is part of the “secret”.
 Read the eBook to find out more!
 But, let us just say (for now), that it is to do with the diminishing availability of low cost (liquid phase) organic waste materials.
 This is occurring as competing AD Plant operators, and the rising numbers of AD plants in use, begin to deplete the available feedstock sources.

 Our book is a free pdf download, so you have nothing to lose when you click on the link below and get your copy!

 Biogas in India – Agricultural AD, Community AD and in the Home Our Biogas in India ebook is a pdf version of the article on our website on the page of the same name.
 This free pdf is a copy of the content of the Biogas India article page here.
 It should be useful for […]